MicrosoftDocs/visualstudio-docs/docs/data-tools/insert-new-records-into-a-database.md

 ## Insert new records by using command objects

-ou can insert new records directly into a database using command objects.
+You can insert new records directly into a database using command objects.

 ### To insert new records into a database by using command objects